Rent Repayment Orders: What Landlords in England Risk Under the New Rules

 Step 3: Written Representations or Hearing

 Many RRO cases are decided on the papers — written submissions from both sides.
 However, either party can request an oral hearing, and the tribunal may direct one if the case involves disputed facts.
 Hearings are typically held at a regional tribunal centre, though remote hearings by video have become common since 2020.
+According to tribunal service guidance, the process from application to final decision typically takes 3 to 6 months.

 Step 4: The Tribunal's Decision